HBF Script and Project Development Support

 - If your project has been pre-selected, you are given one week to submit your full dossier (PDF or Word) by email, including previous work (online streaming).
 It is not possible to extend this one week period.
 For more details please see here.

 - The HBF selection committee will reach a decision on all submitted projects within three months after the application deadline.

 The NFF+HBF Co-development Scheme

 The Netherlands Film Fund now also finances international film projects with a contribution in the Script and Project Development scheme.
-Therefore, the HBF is empowered to support ten more projects each year within the Script and Project Development scheme.
+Therefore, the HBF is empowered to support five more projects each year within the Script and Project Development scheme.
 This NFF+HBF Co-development scheme complements the existing successful NFF+HBF Co-production scheme, which already supports Dutch minority co-productions for over 10 years.

 How does it work?
 After the Hubert Bals Fund has selected the projects for the Script and Project Development scheme, the projects among the selection with the most co-production potential will be supported by the NFF+HBF Co-development scheme.
 However, the handling will be done by the HBF and the conditions, selection procedure and awarded grant aren't different.

 The HBF asks for a few things in return for its support, after a supported film is finished.
 Firstly a front credit with the Hubert Bals Fund logo in the film.
 Besides this, the World, International or Benelux premiere of the film should take place at International Film Festival Rotterdam, and no screening fees should be charged.
 The Benelux rights of the film remain with the rights-holder of the film.
 However, if no distribution agreement with a Benelux distributor is concluded within six months after the World premiere of the film, the Benelux exploitation rights are transferred to HBF.
 The HBF also asks non-exclusive world VOD rights of the film, to ensure that the film can at some point (after potential exclusive deals) be included in online IFFR curated content.